INTEREST RATE RISK

 - On pre-notified dates the CAIIB Exam are held.

 - Advanced decision-making, risk management, and general bank management knowledge and abilities are part of CAIIB EXAM’s scope.

 - This Exam is used to evaluate general banking administration and sophisticated decision-making techniques.

-- Two required subjects and one optional subject make up this Exam.
+- Four required subjects and one optional subject make up this Exam.

 WHAT IS INTEREST RATE RISK?

 - The danger of investment losses brought on by a change in interest rates is known as interest rate risk.
 For instance, the value of a bond or other fixed-income investment will decrease as interest rates increase.

 - By holding bonds with various maturities, investors can lower their exposure to interest rate risk.
 They can also reduce their exposure by hedging their fixed-income investments with interest-rate swaps, options, or other interest-rate derivatives.

 - Changes in interest rates can have an impact on a variety of assets, but they most directly affect the value of bonds and other fixed-income securities.
 As a result, bondholders keep a close eye on interest rates and base their decisions on how they appear to evolve.